 Which brokers offers more tradeable asset classes, Capital.com or AxiTrader?

-Capital.com offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Capital.com offers a more diverse selection of investment options than AxiTrader allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Capital.com has 6000, compared to 175 from AxiTrader.

 Can I trade cryptocurrency with Capital.com or AxiTrader?